MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 ## Basic troubleshooting steps

-Before you start troubleshooting, check the [Common sync issues](#common-sync-issues) to see if any of these issues apply to your sync issue.
+Before you start troubleshooting, check the [Common sync issues](#common-sync-issues) to see if any of these issues apply to your sync problem.

 Use the following steps as a guide for troubleshooting a sync issue.